 The supervisor of your thesis will assist in the choice of a topic and give initial advice on relevant sources and methods.
-He or she will advise on sources and presentation and assist with bibliographical advice; he or she will certainly expect to read draft chapters or sections.
-He or she may, but will not necessarily, read and comment on a complete first draft.
+They will advise on sources and presentation and assist with bibliographical advice; they will certainly expect to read draft chapters or sections.
+They may, but will not necessarily, read and comment on a complete first draft.
 But a thesis must be your own work.